Linear Solver#

 set eig estimation cg n iterations = 10

-set eig estimation verbosity = quiet
+set eig estimation verbosity = verbose

 # Coarse-grid solver parameters

-set mg coarse grid solver = gmres
+set mg coarse grid solver = direct

 set mg coarse grid use fe q iso q1 = false